dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 - [`ALIAS`](/articles/alias-record/) - Your domain name will be listed under **Name**.
 The **Content** is `target.clickfunnels.com`.
 - `NS` –  These are the four name server records.
-- `SOA` - Also related to name servers.
+- [`SOA`](/articles/soa-record/) - Also related to name servers.
 You don't need to edit these.
 - [`TXT`](/articles/txt-record/) - Your domain name and `ALIAS` for `target.clickfunnels.com`.
 - [`URL`](/articles/url-record/) - Your domain name with `www` and `https://`.

 <warning>
 If you remove your `ALIAS` record, your site will stop resolving.
-If you remove the `TXT` record your site will still work, but there is no reason to remove this record.
+If you remove the `TXT` record, your site will still work, but there's no reason to remove this record.
 </warning>

 If you go to your website, and you only see the ClickFunnels home page and not your site, reach out to ClickFunnels.
 It's likely you didn't change the primary landing page within your account when they were still managing the DNS.
 They should be able to tell you what you need to input to point it to the right place.

 ##### Understanding the Record Editor

-If you're no longer using ClickFunnels and created a website with a service like Wix, point your site to the new service.
+If you're no longer using ClickFunnels, and you created a website with a service like Wix, point your site to the new service.
 You can do this one of two ways:
 Change the name servers to them, which allows them to manage your domain's DNS (similar to how it was set up with ClickFunnels).
 Or they'll share the DNS records you need to add to DNSimple.

 We won't know what records are needed from the content host.
-You'll need to contact them, and ask them the following:
+You'll need to contact them, and request the following:

-I am using DNSimple to manage the DNS of my domain.
-I have recently created a site using your company.
-Please share with me the DNS records I need to add to DNSimple to have what I created shown on my website.
+I am using DNSimple to manage my domain's DNS.
+I recently created a site using your company.
+Please share the DNS records I need to add to DNSimple to have what I created shown on my website.

 They'll share the documentation, including the records and name servers you need to change it to, or they'll respond directly with the records needed.